kWAYTV/chatgpt-discord-bot/README.md

 # [BOT]
 bot_prefix: # String, Prefix for the bot commands (Example: .)
 bot_token: # String, Token of the bot (Example: YOUR_BOT_TOKEN)
-chat_category: # Integer, Category ID for the chat channels to be created
+chat_category: # Integer, Category ID for the chat channels to be created (Example: YOUR_CATEGORY_ID)
 dev_guild_id: # Integer, Guild ID for the development guild (Example: YOUR_GUILD_ID)
 additional_hide_roles: [] # List, List of roles to hide the created channels from (Example: [ROLE_ID_1, ROLE_ID_2])
 ```